Deal or no deal, U.S.-China trade talks may end in weeks: Lighthizer

 Lighthizer added that the U.S. has pursued reforms “not to hurt the WTO – but to ensure that it remains relevant to a rapidly changing world,” he said.

-Reporting by David Lawder and Humeyra Pamuk in Washington; Writing by Chris Prentice; Editing by Chizu Nomiyama and Paul Simao
+Reporting by David Lawder and Humeyra Pamuk; Writing by Chris Prentice; Paul Simao